vasudevaserver/s2/README.txt

   It also includes the official bibliography of the works of Sri Chinmoy and related publications.

-  Each file contain the corresponding entry from the official bibliography.
+  Each file contains the corresponding entry from the official bibliography.

-  The files use `org-mode' syntax.
+  The files follow the `org-mode' syntax.

 2 Official site